kasulk/my-first-repo/README.md

-# This is my very first markup-heading
+# This is my Very First Markup-Heading
 Great!

 ## My Second Heading
-My name is Daniel
+My name is Daniel 🦄

 ### My Hobbies
 1. Audiodrama
 2. Sports
 3. Finances

-### Unordered List
+### This is a Unordered List
-- First item
+- Awesome!
-- Second item
+- really!!

-### Link to a page
+### Link to a Page
 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).

 ### My Favorite Code